Rct567/FrequencyMan/README.md

 ### Example 2
 Reorder the same deck twice, but the first target excludes the sorting of cards whose name matches "Speaking", while the second target only sorts those excluded cards.

-The first target only modifies a single ranking factor (giving familiar cards a boost), while the second target reduces the ranking factors used to only 2 factors.
+The first target only modifies a single ranking factor, while the second target reduces the ranking factors used to only 2 factors.

 Note: Both targets use the same 'main scope', which is the selection of cards used to create the data to calculate the ranking.
 This scope is reduced for each target by `reorder_scope_query` to limit which cards get repositioned.